 India’s relationship with Western countries, particularly the US and EU countries, has strengthened considerably over the past decades.
 This relationship is driven by mutual interests in countering China’s rising power, expanding economic engagement, and cooperating in technology and defence.
 In the past, the US did not consider India strategically important.
 However, it now sees India as central to its Indo-Pacific strategy.
 It aims to ensure a balance of power in the region.

 Economic ties with the EU are also strong, with negotiations on trade agreements and investment as critical components.
-Overall, India’s rapprochement with the West has been pronounced regarding strategic and defence cooperation.
+Overall, India’s rapprochement with the West has been pronounced in terms of strategic and defence cooperation.
 India is also open for business.
-Over the last 30 years, the deregulations have made India a much better destination for international companies.
+Over the last 30 years, the deregulations have made India a better destination for international businesses.

 India and NATO